 You may also leave a space, but there are risks to open areas in your bite and smile.
 Teeth can drift or tip into the area, and that can cause more imbalance in your jaw.
 The best option is to discuss your specific situation with a dentist: Every situation is unique!

-It’s essential that you feel confident in the dental team that treats you, and you gather all the information you need to proceed with care.
+It’s essential that you feel confident in the dental team that treats you, and that you gather all the information you need to proceed with care.
 DentalChat offers an easy, free way to ask licensed dentists questions.
 If you still have specific questions about dental bridges, feel free to use your site to ask a dental question.

-If you need help to find a dentist, our directory lists dentists near you that can provide you with more information.
+If you need help finding a dentist, our directory lists dentists near you that can provide you with more information.
 We’re happy to help you connect with a provider in your area.
 Whether or not you decide on a dental bridge, you can explore options and keep a sharp focus on your dental wellness!